Grevillea lullfitzii: Description

 Grevillea lullfitzii is a spreading shrub that typically grows to a height of up to 1.5 m.
 Its leaves are 30–50 mm long and deeply divided with three to six sharply-pointed lobes 15–35 mm long and 1.2–1.5 mm wide, the edges rolled under almost to the midvein.
 The flowers are arranged in erect clusters on a silky-hairy rachis 2–3 mm long.
 The flowers are greyish-white and cream-coloured with an off-white style that turns pinkish-brown as it ages, the pistil 8.0–10.5 mm long.
 Flowering has been recorded in December and the fruit is an elliptic to oval follicle 14–17 mm long.

 Taxonomy

 Grevillea lullfitzii was first formally described in 1986 by Donald McGillivray in his book, New Names in Grevillea (Proteaceae) from specimens collected in 1964.
 The specific epithet, (lullfitzii) honours Fred Lullfitz, who collected the type specimen.

 Distribution and habitat

 This grevillea grows in woodland on granite hills near Lake King in the Mallee bioregion of inland Western Australia.

 Conservation status

-Grevillea lullfitzii is listed as "Priority One" by the Government of Western Australia Department of Biodiversity, Conservation and Attractions, meaning that it is known from only one or a few locations which are potentially at risk.
+Grevillea lullfitzii is listed as priority one by the Government of Western Australia Department of Biodiversity, Conservation and Attractions', meaning that it is known from only one or a few locations which are potentially at risk, and as critically endangered under the IUCN Red List.